KeeGooRoomiE/cv_hub/README.md

 ## ⭐ If this is useful

 ```
-⭐ Star the repo — it helps others find it
+⭐ Star this repo if you want to stop rewriting your resume every time you apply
 🍴 Fork it — your site will be live in minutes
 🐛 Found a bug or have an idea?
 Open an issue
 ```